Lloyds CEO says shared bank IT would stifle competition

-LONDON The boss of Britain's biggest retail bank told MPs a proposal to stimulate competition by creating an industry-shared IT platform would be too difficult to implement and not achieve its objective.
+LONDON Jan 31 The boss of Britain's biggest retail bank told lawmakers a proposal to stimulate competition by creating an industry-shared IT platform would be too difficult to implement and not achieve its objective.

 The Parliamentary Commission on Banking Standards is considering recommending the industry adopts a uniform IT system that would place all banks on the same network.